MetOffice/fab/docs/source/advanced_config.rst

 ----------------
 If a language parser is not able to process a file at all, then Fab won't know about any of its symbols and dependencies.
-This can sometimes happen to *correct code* which compilers *are* able to process, for example if the language parser is still maturing and can't yet handle an unusual syntax.
+This can sometimes happen to *valid code* which compilers *are* able to process, for example if the language parser is still maturing and can't yet handle an uncommon syntax.
-In this case we can manually give Fab the analysis results it should have got from the parser using the `special_measure_analysis_results` argument to :class:`~fab.steps.analyse.Analyse`.
+In this case we can manually give Fab the analysis results using the `special_measure_analysis_results` argument to :class:`~fab.steps.analyse.Analyse`.

-Pass in a list of :class:`~fab.dep_tree.ParserWorkaround` objects, one for every file that can't be parsed.
+Pass in a list of :class:`~fab.parse.fortran.FortranParserWorkaround` objects, one for every file that can't be parsed.
 Each object contains the symbol definitions and dependencies found in one source file.

 .. code-block::
-    :emphasize-lines: 3-10

     config.steps = [
         ...